Kingdom of Kandy: Religions

 The state religion was Buddhism.
 Due to the activities of the Portuguese, ordained Buddhist monks were absent by the Dutch era.
 After the arrival of the Nayak dynasty, Buddhism was again firmly established in the island.
-The dynasty of Vimaladharmasurya I largely tolerated the presence of Christians, in particular Catholics fleeing Portuguese land following their occupation by the Dutch.
-On occasion, the Kandyan kings even protected Catholic agents, most famously Vimaladharmasurya II's protection of Joseph Vaz.
+The dynasty of Vimaladharmasuriya I largely tolerated the presence of Christians, in particular Catholics fleeing Portuguese land following their occupation by the Dutch.
+On occasion, the Kandyan kings even protected Catholic agents, most famously Vimaladharmasuriya II's protection of Joseph Vaz.
 The religious environment, however, changed dramatically with the arrival of the Nayak dynasty.
 In 1743 Sri Vijaya Rajasinha ordered churches burned and commenced a general repression of the faith, which continued until Kirti Sri Rajasinha commanded its cessation.